biothings/myvariant.info/CONTRIBUTE.md

 2. Add your own data plugin (under a subfolder): The subfolder should start with two files: one parser file and another '\_\_init\_\_.py' file.
 The parser file, you should include the `load_data` function(see step 3).
 In '\_\_init\_\_.py' file, you can just leave it empty.
 Although not required, we typically name the parser file as "\<data_src\>_parser.py", like "dbsnp_parser.py", or "dbsnp_vcf_parser.py" when a data source provides multiple file formats.

 3. Write `load_data` function: The first input parameter should be the input file or the input folder for multiple input files.
 The output of this function should be either a list or generator of JSON documents.
 A generator is ideal for large lists that won't fit into memory.
 (Details will be shown in the next section)

-  If your data file support both hg19 and hg38 genomic assembly for variants, your `load_data` should support a parameter to return either hg19 or hg38 based variants (e.g. using "assembly=hg19|hg38").
+If your data file support both hg19 and hg38 genomic assembly for variants, your `load_data` function should support a parameter to return either hg19 or hg38 based variants (e.g. using "assembly=hg19|hg38").

 4. [Optional] add Meta dictionary: you can put some metadata like "maintainer", "requirements" etc. at the top of the parser file.
 Here is an example:
  ```